Posttraumatic Stress Disorder (PTSD)

 TABLE OF CONTENTS

-PTSD is classified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a “trauma and stressor-related disorder” and is the only psychiatric diagnosis (along with acute stress disorder) that depends on a factor outside the person—namely, a traumatic stressor that is outside the range of usual experience involving actual or threatened death or serious injury or assault to self or others (APA, 2013; Mayo Clinic, 2017).
+PTSD is classified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a “trauma and stressor-related disorder” and is the only psychiatric diagnosis (along with acute stress disorder) that depends on a factor outside the person—namely, a traumatic stressor that is outside the range of usual experience involving actual or threatened death or serious injury or assault to self or others.
+In addition, it is now recognized that repeated traumas or such traumas of long duration (e.g., child abuse, domestic violence, stalking, cult membership, hostage situations) may produce the symptoms of PTSD in survivors (APA, 2013; EMD, 2020).

 In 1989, because of a recognized need, the National Center for Posttraumatic Stress Disorder was established within the U.S. Department of Veterans Affairs.
-Its mission was and is “to advance the clinical care and social welfare of America’s Veterans through research, education, and training in the science, diagnosis, and treatment of PTSD and stress-related disorders” (NCPTSD, 2011).
+Its mission is “to advance the clinical care and social welfare of America’s veterans through research, education, and training in the science, diagnosis, and treatment of PTSD and stress-related disorders” (VA, 2020).

 TYPES OF EVENTS LEADING TO PTSD